bobbadshy/touchosc_luascript_smooth_input_curve/README.md

 the fader value, and then with moving re-establish normal value sensitivity for the input :)

+## Features

+**High precision:**
 - For faders with "Relative" response, this results in high-precision fine control of value at touch start
 - For faders with "Absolute" response, the resulting behaviour is best described as "lazy" value updating, i.e. the value will smoothly fade towards the touch point.

+**Reset on double tap:**
+- In addition, the script also includes an optional "reset to default or zero value" on double tapping the control.

 ## Download